lschierer/RUT/packages/luke/20050621/the-critical-nature-of-fatherhood.md

 ---

-title: The Critical Nature of Fatherhood
+title: "The Critical Nature of Fatherhood"
 date: 2005-06-21 14:46:43
 tags:
   -  society